metaplex-foundation/docs/docs/01-programs/02-candy-machine/09-available-guards/10-redeemed-amount.md

 ---
-description: "Determines the end of the mint based on a total amount minted."
+description: "Determines the end of the mint based on the total amount minted."
 ---

 import { Accordion, AccordionItem } from '/src/accordion.jsx';